 "I can't believe you didn't kiss her back," said Elphias grumpily.
 "She's the most attractive girl in all of Hogwarts.
 After you, of course, Fallon," he added kindly.

-Yet the excitement of the ordeal was not over for Albus.
-Later that afternoon, Andrea cornered Albus again and demanded she wanted to speak to him in private as loudly as she possibly could in order to draw as much attention to the exchange as possible.
+The excitement of the ordeal was not over for Albus.
+Later that afternoon, Andrea cornered Albus again and announced she wanted to speak to him in private as loudly as she possibly could in order to draw as much attention to the exchange as possible.

 "Of course," Albus agreed reluctantly, already feeling hot around the collar due to all of the eyes that were on him.